ihercowitz/buscape-python/README.md

     buscape = Buscape(applicationID='your_applicationID', sandbox=True)

     # Exemplo do instanciamento fora do ambiente de testes
-    # caso a homologação do app já tenha sido realizado:
+    # caso a homologação do app já tenha sido realizada:
     # buscape = Buscape(applicationID='your_applicationID')

     # Retornando a categoria 77